 General Purpose I/O Monitors input via the 77F0 port or controls output by the 77F0 port.
 Modem Ctrl in, chan 1 Allows for control of the connection (and disconnection) of channel 1.
 Modem Ctrl out, chan 1 Indicates a connection is established on channel 1.
 Modem Ctrl in, chan 2 Allows for control of the connection (and disconnection) on channel 2.

 Modem Ctrl out, chan 2 Indicates a connection is established on channel 2.
 Serial Status LED out, chan 1 Indicates channel 1 status and extended diagnostics when the Diagnostics LED is lit.
 Serial Status LED out, chan 2 Indicates channel 2 status.
 Diagnostics LED out Indicates errors and configurations.
-Reset to Defaults in Allows the external signal to reset the configuration back to system default during bootup.
-Used when network access is impossible on account of improper configuration.
+Reset to Defaults in Asserting during bootup for at least 7 seconds resets the configuration back to factory default.
+Used when network access is impossible because of improper configuration.
 RS-485 Select out Selects between RS-232 and RS-485 line drivers.
 Applies to WiPort-485 only.
 RS-485 2 Wire out Selects 2-wire line drivers.
 Usable as a half/full duplex selector.
 Applies to WiPort-485 only.
 RS-422/485 4 Wire out Selects 4-wire line drivers.
 Applies to WiPort-485 only.